NewETown/Buddy-Android-SDK/README.md

 #### PUT/PATCH/DELETE

 Each remaining REST verb is available through the Buddy SDK using the same pattern as the POST and GET examples.

-### Creating Response Objects

-Creating strongly typed response objects is simple.
-If the REST operation that you intend to call returns a response that's not available in `com.buddy.sdk.models`, you can easily create one by creating a Java object with fields that match the JSON response fields for the operation.

-1. Go to the Buddy Console and try your operation
-2. When the operation completes, note the fields and their types in the response
-3. Create a Java class that derives from `com.buddy.sdk.models.ModelBase` with the appropriate properties.

-For example, the response to **POST /checkins** looks like:

-     {
-       "status": 201,
-       "result": {
-         "comment": "h1",
-         "userID": "bv.HrcbbDkMPgfn",
-         "id": "cb.gBgbvKFkdhnp",
-         "location": {
-           "lat": 46.2,
-           "lng": -120.1
-          },
-         "created": "2014-07-09T07:07:21.463Z",
-         "lastModified": "2014-07-09T07:07:21.463Z"
-     },
-     "request_id": "53bcea29b32fad0c405372b6",
-     "success": true
-    }

-The corresponding Java object for the unique field under `result` is:

-    public class Checkin extends ModelBase {
-        public String comment;
-    }

-**Note:** we do not need to specify the default common properties `id`, `userID`, `location`, `created`, or `lastModified`.

-We can then call:

-     Buddy.<BuddyResult<Checkin>>get(String.format("/checkins/%f", checkinId), null, new BuddyCallback<Checkin>(Checkin.class){...});

 ### Working With Files